x4b50/lv/README.md

 jmp 10      ;jump to instruction numer 10 (0 based)
-jmpif 2     ;or jif - jump to instruction numer 2 if check was true jmp start   ;jmp to 'start' label eq          ;check if two values at the top are equal and pushes the result on the stack neq         ;check if two values are not equal gt          ;check if the value below is greater than the one on top lt          ;opposite of gt
+jmpif 2     ;or jif - jump to instruction numer 2 if check was true jmp start   ;jmp to 'start' label eq          ;check if two values at the top are equal substitutes them with the result neq         ;check if two values are not equal gt          ;check if the value below is greater than the one on top lt          ;opposite of gt